Associate Professor Simon Atkinson

 The University of Sydney

-Simon Reay Atkinson is Associate Professor and Acting Director of the Complex Systems Research Group and Project Management Programme.
-A Fellow of the IET, he held senior positions as UK Chief of Defence Staff Liaison Officer to the Australian Department of Defence, Capability Development Group; Senior Systems Adviser to UK MoD during the Strategic Defence and Security Review; Cambridge University, Hudson Naval PhD Research Fellow; co-Lead General Petraeus' Command and Control and Knowledge Management Cell, Joint Strategic Assessment Team; Senior Research Fellow / Asymmetrics Director, Advanced Research Assessment Group, UK Defence Academy.
+Associate Professor, Doctor, Captain Simon Reay Atkinson RANR is Director of the Masters of Project Leadership program with the Complex Civil Systems Research Group and Project Management Programme.
+A Captain in the RAN Reserves, a Fellow of the IET, he held senior positions as UK Chief of Defence Staff Liaison Officer to the Australian Department of Defence, Capability Development Group; Senior Systems Adviser to UK MoD during the Strategic Defence and Security Review; Cambridge University, Hudson Naval PhD Research Fellow; co-Lead General Petraeus' Command and Control and Knowledge Management Cell, Joint Strategic Assessment Team; Senior Research Fellow / Asymmetrics Director, Advanced Research Assessment Group, UK Defence Academy.

 Associate Professor Simon Reay Atkinson's research into complex systems has applications as diverse as improving the delivery of humanitarian relief and ensuring that the current global recession does not follow the trajectory of the Great Depression.

 "My research involves trying to understand the structures, networks, organisations and institutions of our society at systems level, and identifying and synthesising sustainable systems-level solutions to the problems of our time.